-You’ve built a thriving 1:1 coaching practice with 12-15 clients paying premium rates.
-Your calendar is full, testimonials are strong, and referrals are consistent.
-But you’ve hit a ceiling—there are only so many hours in the week.
-To reach your next revenue goal, you need to scale beyond trading time for money.
+You built a strong 1:1 coaching practice.
+You have 12 to 15 clients.
+They pay premium rates.
+Your calendar is full.
+Referrals come in steady.
+But you hit a wall.
+There are only so many hours in a week.
+To grow, you need to stop trading time for money.

 Table of Contents